I need to record safety incidents across our 12 sites — date, site, severity, reporter, and follow-up owner.

 - Replace the shared spreadsheet before it becomes a mess

-Client deliverables · volunteer hours · equipment sign-out · sprint blockers
+Client deliverables · volunteer hours · equipment sign-out · work blockers

-- One source of truth — invite contributors, not admin passwords
+- One source of truth — invite teammates instead of sharing logins

 Compliance logs · safety incidents · field visits · certifications